elmah/www/README.md

 On Windows, the simplest installation method is to use [Portable Jekyll][PortableJekyll].
-When using `jekyll serve` or `jekyll build`, file monitoring can be and cause constant rebuilding of the static version of the site.
+When using `jekyll serve` or `jekyll build`, file monitoring can be problematic, causing constant rebuilding of the static version of the site.
 Use the `--force_polling` as a workaround for either the `server` or `build` subcommand.

   [elmah]: https://code.google.com/p/elmah/